 If you donate to the United Way of Franklin County, what types of services would you provide to Franklin County residents?

 - MIDLAND CARE HOSPICE: Committed to providing physical, spiritual and emotional care to terminally ill patients and families, Midland Hospice Care includes an Ottawa-based team of nurses, social workers, chaplains, home health aides, volunteers and bereavement for families and children.
 Your donation could provide clients with needed medications and medical equipment.
-Note: They served 1051 Franklin County residents in 2014.

 A donation of any amount helps provide these services and many, many other vital services through the other member agencies!
 Thank you for your support!